Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 but it can be customized with any URL.
 Each project hosted on
 |SYSPRODUCTNAME| has its own virtual Web server available on the
 |SYSPRODUCTNAME| site.
 By default the "Home Page" in the Project
-Service Bar links to this location (see ? for more details).
+Service Bar links to this location (see :ref:`project-web-site` for more details).
 If you want the Home Page of your project to link to some other locations on the Intranet or on the Web, simply replace the default value with your own Web location.
 Do not confuse your Project Home Page with your Project